lucarossi9/Applied-Data-Analysis-project/README.md

 - Is there any statistically significant difference between the age and the ratios men/women of Trump/Clinton speakers ?

-- Are the ethnicity and nationalities of the speakers different from Clinton and Trump speakers ?
+- Are nationalities of the speakers different from Clinton and Trump speakers ?
 If yes can we understand why ?

 - Which of the speaker attributes are the most relevant to make the speaker having quotes referred to Trump or to Clinton ?